 Baby Kits and Elderly Care Project for E’Htu Hta IDP Camp

-This project’s first outcome will be providing 200 basic baby hygiene kits and basic health information to new mothers in Ee Htu Hta camp, Burma/Thai border to improve the health and hygiene of Karen refugee mothers and babies.
+This project’s provided 200 basic baby hygiene kits and basic health information to new mothers in Ee Htu Hta camp, on the Burma/Thai border to improve the health and hygiene of Karen refugee mothers and babies.
 The distribution of these kits gives essential, practical support to new mothers, as well as providing basic health information to help them care for themselves and their baby.
-The second outcome will be improving the health and well being of 174 elderly people also in Ee Htu Hta Camp through the provision of nutritional foods.
+The funding also provided support to improve the health and well being of 174 elderly people in Ee Htu Hta Camp through the provision of nutritional foods.

 The project will ensure 200 new mothers receive a baby kit within a week of giving birth, providing essential support for them and their newborn.
-The kit includes nappies, baby soap, laundry powder, baby clothes, nail clippers, a sarong for the mother and candles.
-The project also provides maternal health education in the community by producing a pamphlet with key health messages that is included with the kit which is then used to start conversations with mothers and families.
+The kit includes nappies, baby soap, laundry powder, baby clothes, nail clippers, a sarong for the mother and candles, while also providing maternal health education through a pamphlet with key health messages included with the kit.
+This pamphlet is used to start conversations with mothers and families.

-174 elderly people will receive nutritional food and hygiene items, such as Ovaltine, crackers, milk and soap, on a monthly basis to improve their health.
-In addition, the project will arrange community events for these elderly people to come together and share their life experiences with each other and with young people.
-This will help to foster and maintain the relationship between elderly and young people in the community, making the elderly feel less isolated.
+174 elderly people received nutritional food and hygiene items, such as Ovaltine, crackers, milk and soap, on a monthly basis to improve their health.
+In addition, the project arranged community events for these elderly people to come together and share their life experiences with each other and with young people.
+This fosters good relations and builds the relationship between elderly and young people in the community, making the elderly feel less isolated.

 In E’Htu Hta camp, living conditions are very tough for new mothers.
 During the dry season it is very dusty and houses are small and made of bamboo with leaf roofing and are often overcrowded with a large extended family.
 However during the rainy season which lasts at least 6 months, everywhere becomes extremely wet and muddy meaning that washing and drying enough nappies, blankets and clothes to keep both mother and baby clean and dry is extremely difficult.